-How Much Does It Cost to Build a Garden Wall?
+How Much Does it Cost to Build a Wall?

 This article will break down the supply and labour costs separately and look at additional, relevant topics including the time frames involved in building a garden wall and the cost of removing an old garden wall.